Speakeasy Logo

 Skip to Content

-An API Key security scheme is the most common form of authentication for machine-to-machine APIs and supports passing a pre-shared secret in several ways.
-The secret can be passed either via the Authorization header (or another custom header), as a query parameter, or via a cookie.
+An API Key security scheme is the most common form of authentication for machine-to-machine APIs.
+It supports passing a pre-shared secret via the Authorization header (or another custom header), via a cookie, or as a query parameter.

-The biggest security flaw is that most pre-shared secrets are long-lived and if intercepted, can be used until they are either revoked or expire (generally in months or years).
-This risk is normally tolerated for machine-to-machine applications as the chance of interception (especially when using private VPCs/TLS and other mechanisms) is relatively low compared to a key from a user’s device traveling on a public network.
+The biggest security flaw is that most preshared secrets are long-lived, and if intercepted, can be used until they expire (generally in months or years) or are revoked.
+This risk is usually tolerated for machine-to-machine applications, as the chance of interception (especially when using private VPCs/TLS and other mechanisms) is relatively low compared to that of a key from a user’s device traveling on a public network.

-Regardless of which method you use, HTTPS/TLS is highly recommended.
+Regardless of which method you use, using HTTPS or TLS is highly recommended.

 The fields for an API Key security scheme are as follows: